Nedwardo/A-Level/K.md

-Markdown Cheat Sheat
-Table of Contents
-Fork me on GitHub
-1 Markdown

-markdown.jpg
-Markdown

-    Markdown is a markup language.
-    We use markdown as it allows us to write content in plain-text without worrying about styles.
-We can then convert markdown into another format.

-Markdown Syntax

-    The best guide for Markdown syntax can be found on John Gruber's website as he invented the Markdown language.
-Here is a quick guide though

-Headings
+# Headings

 Although there are lots of ways to get a heading, the easiset is with the hash (#) symbol.
+'''
 # A level one heading
 ## A level two heading
 ### a level three heading

-Lists
+''''
+#Lists

  Unordered lists can be achieved using a variety of symbols (*, - or +)

 * Item
 * Item